Basic First Model

 Create the Flow Paths

-5. Now add the door flow paths.
+7. Now add the door Flow Paths.
 Using the Create a Flow Path Between Two Walls tool, select the Element type Door-SC.
 For AREA/Item flow elements the multiplier is assumed to be a value of 1.

-6. Add the two single doors, Door-SC (the red paths shown below).
+8. Add the two single doors, Door-SC (the maroon paths shown below).

-Figure 4.
-Model after adding flow paths to Level 1
+Figure 5.
+Model after adding Flow Paths to Level 1

 Set Stair Temperature

-We set the stair temperature to -13 C, the winter condition defined in the Problem Geometry section.
+We set the Stair temperature to -13 °C, the winter condition defined in the Problem Setup using Winter Conditions section.

-2. Select the checkbox for Temperature and type -13.
+2. Select the checkbox for Temperature and type -13 °C.

 Rename Stair Wall Flow Paths and Verify Wall Areas